asteca/ASteCA/docs/contents/synthetic_mod.rst

 This process is optional.
-The user can generate synthetic clusters via the :py:meth:`asteca.Synthetic.generate` method (see :ref:`ref_generating`) without first calibrating the :obj:`synthcl` object.
+The user can generate synthetic clusters via the :py:meth:`asteca.Synthetic.generate` method (see :ref:`ref_generating`) without calibrating the :obj:`synthcl` object.
 In this case, the synthetic clusters will be generated with a given number of observed stars (default value is 100 but the user can select any other value), the maximum photometric magnitude allowed by the loaded isochrones, and no photometric uncertainties added.